node-formidable/formidable/README.md

 file.path = null
 ```
 The path this file is being written to.
 You can modify this in the `'fileBegin'` event in
-case you are unhappy with the way formidable generates a temporary path for your files.
+case you are unhappy with the way multiparty generates a temporary path for your files.
 ```js
 file.name = null
 ```